 Not satisfied with the idea of increasing wind capacity only to run more diesel generators, KEA set out to find a more efficient solution.
-After investigating various technologies and companies, KEA selected Younicos to design, build, install, and commission an integrated 3 MW battery-based energy storage system to provide robust and reliable frequency regulation – enabling the full 9 MW green promise of the Pillar Mountain Wind Project to be delivered to its customers.
+After investigating various technologies and companies, KEA selected Younicos to design, build, install and commission an integrated 3 MW battery-based energy storage system to provide robust and reliable frequency regulation – enabling the full 9 MW clean promise of the Pillar Mountain Wind Project to be delivered to its customers.

 Darron Scott, President/CEO of KEA

 Since its commissioning in November 2012, the Younicos ESS has successfully responded to over 250,000 frequency events – an average of approximately 180 events per day.
 This fast-acting, accurate response has helped to avoid multiple potential power losses and in some cases, prevented island-wide blackouts due to sudden drops in grid frequency.

 Younicos ESS allows KEA to take full advantage of the 9 MW of wind capacity without increasing diesel fuel consumption.
 Overall, phase I and phase II of the wind project, coupled with the addition of the ESS, has allowed KEA to deliver 114 million kWh of wind energy and save 8 million gallons of diesel fuel – delivering on its commitment to reliable, affordable and renewable power for its customers.